taner-dll/FastAPI_Blog/README.md

 The application follows a practical MVC-style structure:

 - `models/` contains SQLAlchemy database models.
-- `schemas/` contains Pydantic request and response schemas.
+- `schemas/` is the only Pydantic schema package and contains request and response schemas.
 - `controllers/` contains FastAPI routers for pages, authentication, and posts.
 - `services/` contains reusable business logic such as password hashing and JWT creation.
 - `templates/` is the View layer and contains Jinja2 templates.